Avolon agrees $4 bln deal with Boeing for 40 737 MAX jets

-DUBLIN, April 27 (Reuters) - Global leasing giant Avolon said on Thursday it had agreed terms for a commitment to order 40 Boeing BA.N 737 MAX aircraft in a deal worth over $4 billion at current list prices.
+DUBLIN, April 27 (Reuters) - Global leasing giant Avolon said on Thursday it had committed to ordering 40 Boeing BA.N 737 MAX aircraft in a deal worth over $4 billion at current list prices, a boost for the U.S. planemaker as it grapples with fresh delivery issues.

 Avolon, the world's third largest aircraft leasing firm, said the new jets are scheduled for delivery from 2027 to 2030 and will increase the overall size of its owned, managed and committed fleet to 870 aircraft.